A Journey Across the West of the Iberian Peninsula

 Overnight: Seville

-Then we will return to Seville and we will have the rest of the day free to explore the city, your tour coordinator will be happy to offer suggestions.
+Then, we will return to Seville and we will have the rest of the day free to explore the city, for which our tour coordinator will be happy to offer suggestions.

 Day 4